zaktech96/vsionboard/README.md

    npx @codeandcreed/create-titan@latest my-app
    ```

-2. Follow the prompts to configure your project with the API keys you've gathered (from the previous section).
+2. Follow the prompts to configure your project:
+   - Choose between local development or production database
+   - If using local development, the CLI will use your local Supabase instance
+   - If using production, enter your API keys as prompted

 Done.
 Your project should've now been pushed to your github repo, and all the tables should've been created in Supabase ✅

 As a security measure, you should also go to your Supabase dashboard and enable RLS for all your tables.

+### Switching Between Local and Production

+To switch between local and production environments:

+1. Update your `.env` file with the appropriate database URLs and keys
+2. Run `pnpm prisma generate` to update the Prisma client
+3. Run `pnpm prisma db push` to sync your schema

 ## 3. Developing your app locally